Thursday, August 31, 2017

 At home on my trusty Selectric ll, everything seemed to misfire.
 At that early point, I hadn't yet learned the 3X5 outline card trick, hadn't learned about cutting all the pages out of the "Moontrap" paperback, copying them on large format paper leaving plenty of room for notes and ideas, and crucially, hadn't learned the three act paradigm that Syd Field made so famous a few years later.

 Everything I wrote looked bad.
 I'm pretty sure every writer has these moments, at least that's what I kept telling myself.
 I'd look at the scene from the book.
 Then, at my scripted version.
-My cat Tector could do a better job.
+My cat Tector could have done a better job.

 With that, my cat stopped as he sauntered through the room.
 "That's right, Puppy, I could!
 But I'm not going to.
 Because you're a bad dog."